HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 vicinity of the tennis courts to serve as additional guest

-parking.
+narking.
 Finally, 3 guest short-term parking spaces will be

-located along the private road around the cul-de-sac, these
+located along the private road around the cul-de-sac; these

 spaces will not impair traffic flow within the roadway.

-(Please refer to the conceptual site Plan).
+(Please refer to the Conceptual Site Plan).
 Off-street parking

 provided will therefore be significantly more than that